nilsjesper/pickpocket-rust/README.md

     - `pickpocket pick -q 10` (open 10 articles)
 - `pickpocket renew`
   - This will synchronize your local library with your remote.
 Keep in mind: any article marked as read **WILL BE DELETED** from your remote library
-  - Now supports pagination to retrieve all your saved articles, not just the first 30
 - `pickpocket status`
   - Show the number of read/unread articles you have on your local library